VIP FAQ

 • The occasional resale of tickets is allowed if the sale price is not higher than the definitive price printed on the ticket.

-• Non-occasional or regular reselling of tickets, or making platforms available where non-occasional resale can take place or where the price can exceed the maximum permitted price is prohibited.
-The sale of free tickets, invitations, sponsor tickets or special offers of tickets before the official sale date is prohibited.
-Victims of the above-mentioned practices can reclaim from the reseller the excess amount paid.
+• The sale of free tickets, invitations, sponsor tickets or special offers of tickets before the official sale date is prohibited.
+Victims of the above-mentioned practices can reclaim the excess amount paid from the reseller.

-• There is a lively trade in festival tickets on parallel markets.
-Contrary to tickets purchased via the official ticket channel: Ticketmaster.be, the validity of tickets purchased on the black market is not guaranteed.
-All too often we find that counterfeit tickets are offered on the black market.
-In other words, tickets purchased in this manner may be blacklisted and as a result access will be refused.
+• There is a lively trade in festival tickets on the secondary market.
+Contrary to tickets purchased via the official ticket channel Ticketmaster.be, the validity of tickets purchased on the black market is not guaranteed.
+All too often we find that counterfeit tickets are being offered on the black market.
+In other words, tickets purchased on the secondary market may be blacklisted and as a result access to the festival will be refused.